tcartwright/tcdbtools/README.md

 * [Invoke-DBRenameConstraints](/docs/Invoke-DBRenameConstraints.md) : Will rename all indexes and constraints to match naming conventions.
 * [Find-DBInvalidSettings](/docs/Find-DBInvalidSettings.md) : Finds settings and options that may or may not be invalid depending upon design choices.
 They are typically invalid however and should be investigated.
 * [Find-DBValue](/docs/Find-DBValue.md) : Scans a database for a value.
 Returns all tables and columns that contain that value, as well as the value itself.
+* [Test-DBReadOnlyRouting](/docs/Test-DBReadOnlyRouting.md) : Tests read only routing for an availability group, and returns whether or not the routing is valid.

 ## Helper Functions